KarelZe/thesis/references/obsidian/📥Inbox/@hastietrevorElementsStatisticalLearning2009.md

 “Then this large tree is pruned using cost-complexity pruning, which we now describe.” ([Hastie, Trevor et al., 2009, p.
 327](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=327&annotation=LJVZXUAN))

 “Besides the size of the constituent trees, J, the other meta-parameter of gradient boosting is the number of boosting iterations M .
 Each iteration usually reduces the training risk L(fM ), so that for M large enough this risk can be made arbitrarily small.
 However, fitting the training data too well can lead to overfitting, which degrades the risk on future predictions.
-Thus, there is an optimal number M ∗ minimizing future risk that is application dependent.
+Thus, there is an optimal number M ∗ minimising future risk that is application dependent.
 A convenient way to estimate M ∗ is to monitor prediction risk as a function of M on a validation sample.
-The value of M that minimizes this risk is taken to be an estimate of M ∗.
+The value of M that minimises this risk is taken to be an estimate of M ∗.
 This is analogous to the early stopping strategy often used with neural networks (Section 11.4)” ([Hastie, Trevor et al., 2009, p.
 383](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=383&annotation=XPVQIJ7W))

-“10.12.1 Shrinkage Controlling the value of M is not the only possible regularization strategy.
+“10.12.1 Shrinkage Controlling the value of M is not the only possible regularisation strategy.
 As with ridge regression and neural networks, shrinkage techniques can be employed as well (see Sections 3.4.1 and 11.5).
 The simplest implementation of shrinkage in the context of boosting is to scale the contribution of each tree by a factor 0 < ν < 1 when it is added to the current approximation.
 That is, line 2(d) of Algorithm 10.3 is replaced by fm(x) = fm−1(x) + ν · J ∑ j=1 γjmI(x ∈ Rjm).
 (10.41) The parameter ν can be regarded as controlling the learning rate of the boosting procedure.
 Smaller values of ν (more shrinkage) result in larger training risk for the same number of iterations M .
 Thus, both ν and M control prediction risk on the training data.
 However, these parameters d” ([Hastie, Trevor et al., 2009, p.
 383](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=383&annotation=EQTQJLT3))

-“10.12 Regularization 365 not operate independently.
+“10.12 Regularisation 365 not operate independently.
 Smaller values of ν lead to larger values of M for the same training risk, so that there is a tradeoff between them.” ([Hastie, Trevor et al., 2009, p.
 384](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=384&annotation=WTWRE2XE))

-“Empirically it has been found (Friedman, 2001) that smaller values of ν favor better test error, and require correspondingly larger values of M .
+“Empirically it has been found (Friedman, 2001) that smaller values of ν favour better test error, and require correspondingly larger values of M .
 In fact, the best strategy appears to be to set ν to be very small (ν < 0.1) and then choose M by early stopping.” ([Hastie, Trevor et al., 2009, p.
 384](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=384&annotation=DXHCNIPE))

 “We saw in Section 8.7 that bootstrap averaging (bagging) improves the performance of a noisy classifier through averaging.
 Chapter 15 discusses in some detail the variance-reduction mechanism of this sampling followed by averaging.
 We can exploit the same device in gradient boosting, both to improve performance and computational efficiency.
 With stochastic gradient boosting (Friedman, 1999), at each iteration we sample a fraction η of the training observations (without replacement), and grow the next tree using that subsample.
 The rest of the algorithm is identical.
 A typical value for η can be 1 2 , although for large N , η can be substantially smaller than 1 2.” ([Hastie, Trevor et al., 2009, p.
 384](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=384&annotation=LHRLAS5P))